 Administrative Employment Opportunities

-Seaver College seeks applications for the position of Divisional Dean, Social Science.
-The divisional dean leads and manages the Seaver College Social Science Division to ensure that all academic and co-curricular programs are delivered, reviewed, and assessed successfully.
-The dean serves as the supervisor of divisional faculty and is involved in all faculty hiring and review processes, including step advancement, RTP, five-year, and annual reviews.
+Seaver College seeks applications for the position of Divisional Dean, Natural Science.
+The divisional dean leads and manages the Seaver College Natural Science Division to ensure that all academic and co-curricular programs are delivered, reviewed, and assessed successfully.
+The dean serves as the supervisor of divisional faculty and is involved in all faculty hiring and review processes, including step advancement, promotion, five-year, and annual reviews for all full-time faculty.
 The dean also hires, supervises, and evaluates all divisional staff and adjunct faculty.
 Student recruitment, administering of student scholarships, and fundraising are among the additional responsibilities of the dean.
 The dean serves as a member of the Seaver Academic Council, Seaver College Cabinet, and divisional committees.
 He or she also may serve on other institutional or college committees as appropriate.

 Seaver College seeks candidates for the position of divisional dean who hold a full-time faculty appointment within the college, evidence significant scholarly activity, and are recognized as outstanding educators.
 A successful candidate for divisional dean should possess the following qualifications, professional skills, and characteristics.